 If you're in Kansai, you can fly to Aomori Airport from Osaka's Itami Airport.

 The biggest event on Aomori Prefecture's calendar and its biggest tourist attraction is the Aomori Nebuta Festival , which runs every year from August 2 to 7.
 Locals parade through the streets pushing enormous lantern floats made from traditional washi paper while entertaining the crowd with Japanese dances and songs.

 You can join the dance if you like, but you'll need to buy and wear the traditional haneto dancing costume beforehand.

-If you miss the festival, you'll get nearly as much of a thrill out of the Nebuta House Wa Rasse Nebuta Museum , the city's year-round exhibit to this extraordinary event.
-You can learn all about the history of this fun and fascinating event.
+If you miss the festival, you'll get nearly as much of a thrill out of the Nebuta House Wa Rasse Nebuta Museum , the city's year-round exhibit and tribute to this extraordinary event.
+You can learn all about the history of this fun and fascinating festival.
 If you're lucky, you may even catch a weekend performance by local haneto dancers.

 Venturing into Aomori's raw natural beauty

 Southeast Aomori has the Sanriku Fukko National Park , an area that extends from near Hachinohe to Kessennuma in Miyagi Prefecture , 220 kilometers away.
 You'll be amazed by the sawtoothed rocks, bays, rock islands and cliffs.

 The rugged Shirakami Mountains embrace the world's largest virgin forest of beech trees, a World Heritage Site.
 You can trek around the forest to explore places such as the Juniko Lakes —including the cobalt blue pond called Aoike—the Shirakami Promenade, filled with unusual flora and fauna, as well as Nihon Canyon and Anmon Falls .